3urobeat/steam-comment-service-bot/README.md

 * Send comments to other steam profiles
 * Apply cooldowns & customize nearly any value
 * Advertise your group & automatically invite users to it
+* Use proxies and requests comments via URL in your browser

 If you would like to see a detailed tutorial in the form of a video, [click here!](https://www.youtube.com/watch?v=gmA-ccD05g4)
 This written tutorial will also contain a video tutorial badge link for each specific part!